 Long Answer:

 In Python, the __init__ method is a special method called a constructor.
 It is automatically invoked when a new instance of a class is created.
 The purpose of this method is to allocate memory for the new object and initialize its attributes with the values provided when the class is instantiated, ensuring the object is ready to be used immediately after its creation.

+Example:

 class Animal: